-The letter progress sheet is available as a free download in the Resource Library.
+The letter progress sheet is available as a free download in the Shop.
 The file includes progress sheets for both cursive and print.

-If you’re already a subscriber and you’re ready to download the progress sheet, simply click here to grab your copy.
+If you’re ready to download the progress sheet, simply click here to grab your copy.

 If you have any questions about how to use the progress sheet, please don’t hesitate to ask.
 Simply leave a note in the comments below or reach out to me on Instagram at @freeandunfettered.